 context.arc(x, y, radius, startAngle, endAngle [, anticlockwise ] )

 N.B. as of writing this, some browsers, for example SeaMonkey, fail to draw if you don't specify the last argument.
 This is clearly their bug, but it's easy enough to put the false explicitly rather than leaving it off.
+Historically this was true, but now all browsers get this right.

 The brackets, around the last argument tell you that it's an optional argument